Jbleezy/BO1-Reimagined/README.md

 * Make cosmonaut not attracted to Gersch device after hacking Pack-a-Punch
 * Give players the same basic model on Nacht and Verruckt
 * Fix trench gun 3rd person sounds being too loud
-* Make crawlers give kill points immediately if killed on wall
 * Add stielhandgranate icon on HUD
 * Fix zombies sounds on classic maps to sound like they are coming from the correct direction
 * Turn off Der Riese easter egg song noises after they have been activated